 Community Partners in Vaccine Delivery

 Community-based vaccine delivery partners can include healthcare systems, community health clinics, long term care facilities, cities and towns, essential and critical infrastructure employers, and organizations serving high-risk populations, such as older adults, people experiencing homelessness, and people who are incarcerated.
-Over the coming weeks and months, Public Health will continue to expand engagement with interested partners and stakeholders that will be a critical part of planning and delivery efforts.

 Community-based vaccination events are offered based upon availability of vaccine, vaccination provider, and host location.
 Organizations interested in hosting an event location can fill out a form to indicate interest.